mattbagwell/JSON-DB/README.md

 		<button data-jsondb-role="new"  data-jsondb-list="1">Add New +</button>

 <br>
-In Javascript is create a new JsonDB object:
+In Javascript, just create a new JsonDB object:

 	var myStorage = new JsonDB();